-For all the operations defined in this package, Tasking_Error is raised if the task identified by T has already terminated.
-Program_Error is raised if the value of T is Null_Task_ID.
+For Set_Specific_Handler or Specific_Handler, Tasking_Error is raised if the task identified by T has already terminated.
+Program_Error is raised if the value of T is Ada.Task_Identification.Null_Task_ID.

 An exception propagated from a handler that is invoked as part of the termination of a task has no effect.